 this article, originally published in the Winter 2011 Rainbow Morgan Horse Association newsletter, and updated March 2018.

-A more thorough article that includes information about Watching Moonshadows is
+A more thorough article about Watching Moonshadows can be seen here.

 CADUCEUS HEROD (Wyoming Flyhawk X Doll Rose), a 1987 blue roan gelding